Recovery

 Choose a preferred language

 Most kidney stones are about the size of a grape seed.
 Stones of this size are small enough to pass through your urine.
 Once it is passed, a stone can be analyzed.
 This wait-and-see approach is called expectant therapy.
-If pain is a problem, ask your healthcare provider about pain medicines.
+If pain is a problem, ask your doctor about pain medicines.
 Then follow their directions for how much water to drink.
 Drinking more water creates more urine to flush out your stone.
 Also be sure to strain your urine.
-Take any stones you pass to your provider for analysis.
+Take any stones you pass to your doctor for analysis.

 Drink lots of water